-Evaluate incident situation status reports and organizational resource status reports, as provided by the Northern

-- Develop geographic area incident priorities and submit to CalMAC for evaluation and inclusion in national incident - DOI agencies may be represented at MAC by one DOI representative.
+- Evaluate incident situation status reports and organizational resource status reports, as provided by the Northern California Geographic Area Units. - Develop geographic area incident priorities and submit to CalMAC for evaluation and inclusion in national incident Provide oversight for geographic area allocation of scarce and/or limited resources based on established priorities. priorities. - DOI agencies may be represented at MAC by one DOI representative.